dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

 ===========================

-This example solves a `graph partitioning <https://en.wikipedia.org/wiki/Graph_partition>`_ problem to show how D-Wave's `problem inspector </docs_inspector>` tool can help you evaluate the minor-embedding used in your problem submissions to a QPU.
+This example solves a `graph partitioning <https://en.wikipedia.org/wiki/Graph_partition>`_ problem to show how D-Wave's :ref:`inspector` tool can help you evaluate the :term:`minor-embedding` used in your problem submissions to the quantum computer.

 Example Requirements
 ====================